Great Southern Grammar: Growth

 In 2002 the Junior School opened which catered for students from Kindergarten to Year 6.
 The Middle School continued to operate for students in Year 7 to Year 9 and the Senior School continued to cater for students from Year 10 to Year 12.

 The Senior School building was extended to include an extra six classrooms in 2004.
 The construction company, Wauters Enterprises, won a construction excellence award from the Master Builders Association.

 The new Middle School building, including new classrooms, music facilities and science laboratory was opened in 2009.
-The building was awarded as the best commercial building for the Great Southern Region in 2009.
+The building was awarded as the best commercial building for the Great Southern region in 2009.

 Liz Constable, the Minister of Education, visited the school in 2010 in recognition of the school's strong performance in the TEE examinations in 2009 where the school ranked in the top ten of the state.

 The new senior boarding wing, Michaelmas House, named after the island of same name in King George Sound, was opened at the commencement of Term One in 2010.

 The new multi-purpose sports facility, partially funded by the Building the Education Revolution program, featuring two basketball courts and a synthetic surface, was completed and opened in June 2010 during the school's Foundation Day ceremony.

 The school won the Best School Grounds category for the region in the Keep Australia Beautiful Council's awards for 2010.

 Opening the new music building in April 2011, the school had new spaces for music lessons, a recording studio, storage for equipment and a direct connection to the existing hall that is used for drama lessons and performances.

 A new senior school building was opened in 2012 with additional classrooms and undercover areas, the new building was named the Pratten Centre after Peter Pratten, one of the School founders and chair of the School council.

+25 Years of Foundation

+In 2023, Great Southern Grammar celebrates its 25th anniversary of foundation from 1998.
+GSG Foundation Day occurs on 7 June with the Foundation Assembly occurred on Friday 9 June 2023.

+The celebration of Great Southern Grammar's foundation is taken as a greater milestone within GSG and the GSG community with previous students, staff, principals and current students, staff and families with the support of special guests who make an impact on Great Southern Grammar and its development.